Warfare in the ancient Iberian Peninsula: Infantry

-Infantry in Hispania was usually lightly armored, compared to the Hellenistic peltast by ancient chroniclers, although modern authors have compared them rather to thyreophoroi as dual purpose infantry.
+Infantry in Hispania was usually lightly armored, compared to the Hellenistic peltast by ancient chroniclers, although modern authors have compared them rather to thyreophoroi as a dual purpose infantry.
 Roman authors noted Hispanic infantry resembled their own in weapon choices and combat tactics, such as favoring the sword and the javelin by line troops, and only emphasized differences in organization, logistics and discipline.

 The Hispanic light equipment granted them mobility and quickness, apt to execute running attacks and skirmishes, though contratry to the stereotype, their weapons and shields also made them fit for close combat, and they could competently engage in massed fighting.
 Iberians and Celtiberians occupied comfortably the vanguard of Hannibal's army at the Battle of Cannae, divided in speirai (units similar to Roman maniples) and side to side to his Gaul contingent, while Balearic slingers supported them from behind.
-Even Lusitanians, usually known as skirmishers, could outperform enemies in frontal fighting.
+Even Lusitanians, who were eminently known as skirmishers, could outperform enemies in frontal fighting.

-Hispanic swordsmen are acknowledged in chronicles due to their toughness and lethal effect.
-Populations from the Mediterranean coast would use the falcata, while most other peninsular peoples employed the gladius, which would be adopted by the Roman military for its excellence at both cutting and stabbing.
-Armor was usually light and made of leather, and shields were used in two main forms: one was the small, round caetra, which gave its owners the Roman name of caetrati, while the other was the heavier, oval scutum, similar to the thyreos or the Gallic longshield, whose carriers would be called scutarii.
-Balearic slingers would use hardened leather shields tied to an arm in order to leave both hands free to use their slings.
+Hispanic swordsmen stand out in chronicles for their toughness and lethal effect.
+Populations from the Mediterranean coast would favor the falcata, while most other peninsular peoples favored the gladius, which would be adopted by the Roman military for its excellence at both cutting and stabbing.
+Armor was usually light and made of leather, and shields were used in two main forms: the small, round caetra, which gave its owners the Roman name of caetrati, and the other was the heavier, oval scutum, similar to the thyreos or the Gallic longshield, whose carriers would be called scutarii.
+Balearic slingers would use hardened leather shields tied to one arm in order to leave both hands free to use their slings.

-Ranged weapons were also favored, among them slings and javelins (including several types of those, like the falarica and soliferrum).
+Ranged weapons included them slings and javelins (comprising several types of those, like the falarica and soliferrum).
 Aside from javelin casters, Balearians were legendary slingmen among the rest of Hispanic tribes.
-They were taught from childhood to use accurately slings of several sizes, and employed them to throw stones heavier than many other slingmen of the time, weighing around 1 mina (15.3 ounces/436g) every shot.
-Most other peninsular tribes might have preferred smaller lead bullets as slingshot.
-The bow and arrow, introduced by Phoenician and Greek contact, was very rarely used, if at all, and possibly limited to hunting.
+They were taught from childhood to use accurately slings of several sizes, and employed them to throw stones heavier than most slinshot of the time, every shot weighing around 1 mina (15.3 ounces/436g).
+Most other peninsular tribes might have preferred smaller stone or lead bullets as slingshot.
+The bow and arrow, introduced through Phoenician and Greek contact, was very rarely used, if at all, and possibly limited to hunting.

 They stood out for bellowing battle cries to intimidate their enemies.
 Celtiberian warriors might have also used orange war paint.